jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “Magnify.”
 Janeway said.

 The screen flickered for a moment as it zoomed in.
 The Raiders vessel was clearly in view now.
 Janeway noted that there were several small dots of light scattered in front of it.
 Suddenly, a bright white swirl of energy grew out of nowhere in front of the Raider.
 It swelled in size as if it were the mouth of a whale about to swallow its prey.
-From the center of the vortex, another vessel tumbled through.
-Right into the center of the devices.
+From the center of the vortex, another vessel tumbled through. right into the center of the devices.
 The lights from the incoming ship sputtered and died as it lost power.

 “They must have deployed the same dampening field they used on us.”
 Chakotay said in alarm.